Current Status: Alert Level 1

 - Alert level 4: operations on hold

-- Alert level 3: operations on hold
+- Alert level 3: operating on case by case basis

-- Alert level 2: resume operating
+- Alert level 2: routine operating

-- Alert level 1: resume operating
+- Alert level 1: routine operating

 As we navigate through these unprecedented times, we want to ensure that you are up to date with our actions surrounding COVID-19 and to pass on our positive thoughts to you and your whānau during these uncertain times.
 The DWL team pride ourselves on our clients being at the heart of everything that we do.